Ancestral Wisdom for Female Hormonal Health, Part 1 by Good Health

 Good Health NZ - shutterstock 1426197695 scaled 1

 Traditional groups and hunter/gatherer societies are known to have very supportive families and communities.
-They are comfortable with being physically close to each other, especially at night, and introversion is unheard of.
-This allows for feel-good hormones and neurotransmitters like oxytocin (“the cuddle hormone”) to be produced more readily in the body, controlling stress and increasing feelings of wellbeing and satisfaction with life.
+They are comfortable with being physically close to each other, and introversion is unheard of.
+Intimacy allows for feel-good hormones and neurotransmitters like oxytocin (“the cuddle hormone”) to be produced more readily in the body, controlling stress and increasing feelings of well-being and satisfaction with life.
 Scientific research has even found a role for social interaction and emotional support in managing cortisol.
-As human animals, we are supposed to feel good every day, but in the western world many of us are using food, alcohol, drugs, TV, and social media, to cope with the separation and lack of connection inherent in modern lifestyles.
-Additionally, poor diet, lack of sunlight, etc., will also feed into the inability to attain a natural feeling of “bliss”.
+As human animals, we are supposed to feel good every day, but in the western world, many of us are using food, alcohol, drugs, TV, and social media to cope with the separation and lack of connection inherent in modern lifestyles.
+Additionally, poor diet, lack of sunlight, etc., will also affect the ability to attain a natural feeling of “bliss.”

 We now know the importance of having a connection to loved ones, self-love and mana (respect), and a strong social and familial support network for overall health.
-These things can also support our reproductive lifecycle.
-Our connection to ourselves and others has been shown in research to support hormone balance.
+Research shows that our connection to ourselves and others supports hormone balance.
 We even share microbiomes with those we connect with.
-Our thoughts are known to influence our physiology and so thinking good thoughts is also key.
-Learning new skills is important for brain health as we age and that can only help our hormonal function.
+Our thoughts are known to influence our physiology, and so thinking good thoughts is also key.
+Learning new skills is important for brain health as we age, and that can only help our hormonal function.
 Having purpose and enjoying creative endeavours can enhance a sense of connection, and techniques to connect with your inner child (inner bonding) can strengthen heart-centred communication.
-We can create energy in our body and support our feel-good chemicals by having a regular loving and caring practice for self, so self-care routines are also very important.
+We can create energy in our body and support our feel-good chemicals by having a regular loving and caring practice for self.

 There is also evidence to suggest that our connection to the earth and nature is important for our health.
-There are traditional humans who still walk barefoot on the earth, or use natural materials for footwear, and live within the natural environment.
+There are traditional humans who still walk barefoot on the earth or use natural materials for footwear and live within the natural environment.
 Research shows that regular barefoot grounding, or earthing, can support our circadian rhythm and biological clock, which supports our female hormones.
-Grounding and being in nature have been shown to benefit the human microbiome as well as our mood, immune health, and hormones, because we can become exposed to all sorts of spores and microbes, and even natural sounds.
-Our brain waves show an increase in the relaxed state “alpha” brain waves when we are grounded or in nature, which is one of the reasons we experience a sense of calm when we walk in the bush or forest (“forest bathing”), or barefoot at the beach.
-Swimming in natural bodies of water is the ultimate in grounding and it gets you outside and into some cool or cold water (see Part 2).
+Grounding and being in nature have been shown to benefit the human microbiome as well as our mood, immune health, and hormones, because we can become exposed to all sorts of spores and microbes and natural sounds.
+Our brain waves show an increase in the relaxed state “alpha” brain waves when we are grounded or in nature, which is one of the reasons we experience a sense of calm when we walk in the bush or forest (“forest bathing”) or barefoot at the beach.
+Swimming in natural bodies of water is the ultimate in grounding, and it gets you outside and into some cool or cold water (see Part 2).

 Good Health NZ - smiling women splashing water carefree summer generated by ai 1